ljcucc/vem/README.md

 # VEM - A Multipass Utils (currently)

-> ⚠️ WARNING: unfinished project
+> ⚠️ WARNING: unfinished project - anytime, anywhen the source code may changes several times, currently unstable, tasks on roadmap currently implementing.

 this is a very simple tool collection to help you get around your development environments with npm-like, pipenv-style operation.